How To Play Bingo Tutorial

 - Get in (the game), or get out (of the hall): audience members who aren’t in play, are not permitted in the bingo hall

-- Players are expected to remain quiet so that all other players can hear, and the caller doesn’t need to repeat numbers
+- Players are expected to remain quiet so that all other players can clearly hear the caller so that he/she doesn’t need to repeat numbers

 In the case of online bingo games, there isn’t a need for restrictions on body language or noise level.
 The rules players are required to follow will vary from platform to platform.
 Before a game, especially your first experience, players are encouraged to read the rules and regulations that the website presents.
 Doing so will ensure a smooth game.

 Just like any other type of betting game, bingo has odds.
 In bingo, the caller will traditionally choose from balls numbered 1 through 75.
 When the first call is made, the odds of a specific number on your card is 1 in 75.
 As the game progresses, with each ball selected, those odds increase.
-The more numbers are chosen (, the longer a game continues), the higher the chance that each particular number has of being called.
+The more numbers that are chosen, the longer a game continues, and the higher the chance that each particular number has of being called.
 Go figure; if you stay in the game long enough, eventually you’re guaranteed to end up with a winning combination.

 The Tippett Theory: